Steve Borthwick: Coaching career

 Borthwick trained as a coach whilst playing with Saracens, taking his initial position at the club's academy from 2012, and also attending the University of Hertfordshire.
 From 2012, he was forwards coach alongside Eddie Jones for Japan up to and including the 2015 Rugby World Cup, after which he was confirmed as forwards coach for Bristol, under former Bath colleague Andy Robinson.

 On 15 December 2015, he was confirmed as the new England forwards coach.

 In October 2019, it was reported that Borthwick's next role would be with Leicester Tigers following the 2019 Rugby World Cup.
 It was later confirmed he would join the club as head coach for the 2020–21 season.
 Borthwick led the Tigers to their eleventh Premiership title during the 2021–22 season.

 On 19 December 2022, it was announced that Borthwick would take over as head coach of the England men's rugby team, replacing Eddie Jones.
+In September 2026, his contract with England was extended by the RFU beyond the 2028 Six Nations Championship to avoid speculation over his future both before and during the 2027 Rugby World Cup.